New to St. Andrew’s?

 10:00 a.m.
 Choral Eucharist (in the sanctuary)

-When you arrive at St. Andrew’s (either from Lorcom Lane or Military Road), there is plenty of parking either on the side or in the upper parking lot.
-As you enter the front doors, you will be met by one of our ushers who will say hello and hand you a service leaflet which will guide you through the service.
+When you arrive at St. Andrew’s (from Lorcom Lane or Military Road), there is plenty of parking either on the side or upper parking lots.
+As you enter the front doors, you will be met by one of our ushers who will say hello and hand you a service leaflet that will guide you through the service.
 The usher can also direct you to the restrooms or chapel.
 Once in your seat, you will notice some printed information about our church and a card for you to fill out with information about yourself.
 To help us get you more connected with our community, please fill out this card and place it in the offering plate.
-(We promise, this does not sign you up for anything, but gives us a way to know about you!)
+(We promise that his does not sign you up for anything but gives us a way to know about you!)

 You’ll notice that everyone is dressed comfortably, and there is no expected dress code.
 You will find anything from business dress to office casual to casual.
 If you arrive early for the 10:00 a.m.
 Choral Eucharist, you will hear the organist warming up and the Adult Choir rehearsing.
 And arriving early for the 8:00 a.m. service allows time for quiet and solitude.